iriusrisk/startleft/CONTRIBUTING.md

 * The nature of the project, whose functional scaling is based on the **support of new, independent, source formats**.
-* The **conversion into OTM is based on configuration files** that can also be created independently depending on the expected OTM use.
+* The **conversion into the [Open Threat Model (OTM)](https://github.com/iriusrisk/OpenThreatModel) format is based on configuration files** that can also be created independently depending on the expected OTM use.
 * The **modularized architecture** enables collaborators to contribute to each format's processor without conflicts.

 ## New contributor guide

----
 The contributing strategy for StartLeft is based on standardized procedures for collaborating in GitHub Open Source projects, so these resources may be helpful for you: